awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

              <uses-permission android:name="android.permission.INTERNET"/>
              <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

       #.
-Add dependencies to your :file:`app/build.gradle`, then choose :guilabel:`Sync Now` in the upper right of Android Studio.
-This libraries enable basic AWS functions, like credentials, and analytics.
+Add dependencies to your :file:`app/build.gradle`, and then choose :guilabel:`Sync Now` on the upper-right side of Android Studio.
+These libraries enable basic AWS functions, like credentials and analytics.

          .. code-block:: java